The Relational Harmony Institute

 RHI Postponement

-If the Program or any part of it cannot occur on the scheduled dates, it may be postponed to the next available dates.
-You agree to be flexible and attend on the rescheduled dates.
-If you are unable to participate on the immediately rescheduled dates, we can arrange for you to defer to a subsequent training within one year of the cancellation date.
-The course fees you have paid are non-refundable and will be transferred to the subsequent training.
+If the Program can’t run on the scheduled dates, it will be moved to the next available dates.
+You must be flexible and attend the new dates.
+If you can’t attend those, you may defer to another training within one year of the cancellation.
+Fees are non-refundable but will be applied to the deferred training if the Teacher team cancels.
+This is unlikely, as faculty can cover for one another.

 Travel, Venue and Accommodation costs